sven0726/spark/docs/sparkr.md

 # Structured Streaming

-SparkR supports the Structured Streaming API (experimental).
+SparkR supports the Structured Streaming API.
 Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
 For more information see the R API on the [Structured Streaming Programming Guide](structured-streaming-programming-guide.html)

 # R Function Name Conflicts